Pharmaceutical Cold Chain Architecture & Compliance Foundations

 Immutable Storage & Regulatory Retention

-Once validated and processed, telemetry data must transition to long-term archival storage that prevents alteration, deletion, or unauthorized access.
+Once validated and processed, telemetry must transition to long-term archival storage that prevents alteration, deletion, or unauthorized access.
 Write-Once-Read-Many (WORM) storage architectures, combined with cryptographic hashing and periodic integrity verification, form the backbone of compliant data retention.

 Validation & Continuous Compliance

-Architecture and automation alone do not satisfy regulatory expectations; formal validation does.
 Computer System Validation (CSV) for cold chain telemetry requires documented Installation Qualification (IQ), Operational Qualification (OQ), and Performance Qualification (PQ).
 Validation protocols must verify:

 • Sensor calibration traceability to NIST or ISO/IEC 17025 standards